tachiyomiorg/website/website/src/docs/faq/extensions.md

 ## General

 ### What are some recommended extensions?
 What source is the best?
 What is the replacement for source X?
-Where to read manga Y?
+Where to read series Y?

-Tachiyomi does not endorse or recommend any manga source, and there is no best extension.
+Tachiyomi does not endorse or recommend any source, and there is no best extension.
 Instead, we encourage users to spend some time trying out a few sources themselves and discover what sources work best for them.
 What works well for somebody else might not work well for you.